Supreme Court skeptical of Biden’s workplace vaccine rule - NewsBreak

 Supreme Court skeptical of Biden’s workplace vaccine rule

-WASHINGTON (AP) — The Supreme Court’s conservative majority appeared skeptical Friday of the Biden administration’s authority to impose a vaccine-or-testing requirement on the nation’s large employers.
+WASHINGTON — (AP) — Fully vaccinated and mostly masked, the Supreme Court’s conservative majority appeared skeptical Friday of the Biden administration’s authority to impose a vaccine-or-testing requirement on the nation’s large employers.
 The court seemed more open to a separate vaccine mandate for most health care workers.

 An eighth justice, Sonia Sotomayor, a diabetic since childhood, didn't even appear in the courtroom, choosing to remain in her office at the court and take part remotely.
 Two lawyers, representing Ohio and Louisiana, argued by telephone after recent positive COVID-19 tests, state officials said.

-Note: This story has been corrected to say that one-third of those fully vaccinated have also received boosters.